gormet/budget-app/AI_CONTEXT.md

 - Validates: if need_reimburse=true, requires reimbursement_amount between 0 and amount
 - Auto-sets: reimburse_status to PENDING when need_reimburse=true
 - Auto-nullifies: reimbursement_amount and sets status to NONE when need_reimburse=false

+#### prevent_month_income_edit_if_has_budget ⭐ NEW
+- Fires BEFORE UPDATE on `months`
+- Prevents editing income or carry_over if month has any budget_types
+- Ensures financial foundation stays fixed after budget planning begins
+- Allows editing other fields (year, month, title) even with budgets

 ---